astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

     StdDevUncertainty([3.        , 2.64575131, 2.23606798, 1.        ])

 The correlation ``np.array([1, 0.5, 0, -1])`` would indicate that the first
-element is fully correlated, the second element partially correlates while element 3 is uncorrelated and 4 is anti-correlated.
+element is fully correlated and the second element partially correlates, while the third element is uncorrelated, and the fourth is anti-correlated.

+..
+  EXAMPLE END

-uncertainty with unit
+Uncertainty with Unit
 ---------------------

 `~astropy.nddata.StdDevUncertainty` implements correct error propagation even